phetsims/phet-info/doc/accessible-design-patterns.md

 Although describers don't need to be the only place where `StringUtils.fillIn` is used for accessible descriptions, they can cover the majority of the usages, as well as keeping track of the model and custom state needed to create these descriptions.

+#### `*DescriptionNode.js`

+When a Node is created who's sole purpose is to provide descriptions to the PDOM, then suffix that node with `DescriptionNode.js`.
+For example, see `MolarityBeakerDescriptionNode.js`.